gammapy/gammapy-meetings/coding-sprints/2020-03-Milano/co_working_week.md

 ### Discussion topics:
-- What to do about `gammapy.cube`,  `gammapy.spectrum` and `gammapy.detect`?
+- What to do about `gammapy.cube`,  `gammapy.spectrum` and `gammapy.detect`? (quick discussion, decisiion and implementation in the same week)
 - Solve MapDataset meta data problem (requires discussion + proposal)
-- Global model and background model handling (requires discussion + proposal)
+- Global model, background model handling and energy dependent spatial models (requires discussion + proposal)
+- Makers class